-- 1 Remove and clean the gripper following instructions in the Gripper cleaning section. - 2 Inspect the gripper: - a Finger movement must be symmetric and fluid: - i.
-Test the return movement by pushing fingers open, the fingers must come back to the initial starting position on its own. - ii.
-Test the general movement of the fingers by turning the flat head screw under the gripper (see Fig. 6-1). - b Fingertip wear must not affect gripping, if wear is visible and affects movement, change accordingly (refer to the Gripper cleaning section). - C Check for any collision damage, if damage is visible, contact support@robotiq.com. - d Check for any sign of wear on the gripper chassis, if wear is present and may affect the gripper, contact support@robotiq.com. - 3 Put back in place respecting instructions from the Gripper cleaning section.
+- 1. Remove and clean the gripper following instructions in the Gripper cleaning section - 2.
+Inspect the gripper - Finger or fingertip wear must not affect gripping, if wear is visible and affects movement, change accordingly (refer to the Gripper cleaning section) - Check for any collision damage, if damage is visible, contact support@robotiq.com - Check for any sign of wear on the gripper chassis; if wear is present and may affect the gripper, contact support@robotiq.com - 3.
+Put back in place respecting to the instructions from the Gripper cleaning section - 4.
+Finger movement must be symmetric and fluid; test opening and closing of the gripper:

 6.3.
-Fingertip replacement
+Rack & pinion mechanism cleaning